-Toyota Prius owners have reported 46 problems associated with battery (under the electrical system category).
+Toyota Prius owners have reported 46 problems related to battery (under the electrical system category).

 See all problems of the 2004 Toyota Prius.

-The vehicle is a 2005 Toyota Prius.
-VIN of the vehicle was 1J8HG48K16_.
 My Prius dash keeps going black, the car won't shut off .
 Also had it in park engine revved and started to drive away.
 I jumped in and it wouldn't shut off I had to rip the key out.
 The rear taillights go out all the time.
 The doors and hatch locks won't unlock half the time.
 I had a new battery put in but it still happens.
-This battery issue occurred Sep.
-1, 2012.

 See all problems of the 2005 Toyota Prius.

-The VIN of this vehicle is JTDKB20U74_.
 2004 Toyota Prius.
 Consumer states unintended acceleration the consumer stated the sudden acceleration happened three times, over a six year span.
 He managed to put the vehicle in neutral, coast to the side of the road, and turned the vehicle off.
 Once the vehicle was restarted, all worked fine.
 The consumer stated a few weeks ago his vehicle was about to reach 300,000 miles, as he reached for his camera, he realized the odometer never went past 299,999 miles.
 However, within five miles, the vehicle suddenly lost power brakes, the air condition stopped working, the hybrid drive shut off and the fan for the hybrid battery came on, as well as yellow and red lights appeared on the dash.
 Also, two warning graphics appeared on the navigation screen, one indicating trouble.
 The consumer pulled over, and shut the engine off.
 He then restarted the vehicle and everything went back to normal.
 It appeared that by shutting off the engine and restarting it, caused the main computer reboot.
 The consumer stated it continued several more times, until he arrived home.
 The dealer informed the consumer the vehicle was a large computer, and when one component stops working, such as the odometer, other components cease too.
 The dealer explained an odometer limit was placed on the vehicle by the factory.
-It was Wednesday, February 1, 2012 when this battery issue occurred.

 See all problems of the 2007 Toyota Prius.

-The vehicle is a 2010 Toyota Prius.
 I own a 2010 Prius.
 I have owned the car since oct 2009.
 Twice I let the car sit in my garage without driving it for 6 days.
 The battery completely discharge over the 6 days such that the car has to be jumped in order for it to start.
 Both times I took the car to Toyota service center and both times they did not find anything wrong with the car.
 There solution was to not let the car sit undriven for that long.
 However, if I took the car to the airport and left it while I was gone for a week, it would not start when I return.
 This is not acceptable to me since I travel a lot.
 According to Toyota I have no recourse.
-This battery problem happened on Feb.
-16, 2010.

 See all problems of the 2009 Toyota Prius.